The Soviettes: Reunions

 The band reunited in 2010 for some shows.
-The first was on March 18, 2010 at Eclipse Records in St. Paul, MN.
-Next was March 19, 2010 at the Turf Club in St. Paul, MN.
+The first was on March 18, 2010, at Eclipse Records in Saint Paul, Minnesota.
+Next was March 19, 2010, at the Turf Club in Saint Paul.
 Both shows were record release shows for their Rarities album, released for free on Red Sound Records.

-They also played at the Soda Bar in San Diego, CA on Sept 4th, 2010 as part of "Awesome Fest 4".
+They played at the Soda Bar in San Diego, California, on September 4, 2010, as part of Awesome Fest 4.

-On October 29, 2010 the band played at The Atlantic in Gainesville, FL as part of "Fest 9".

-The band played 2 more shows in 2010, one at the Triple Rock Social Club, Minneapolis, MN on 11/12/2010 and another at Reggie's Rock Club, Chicago, IL on 11/13/2010, the latter opening for The Methadones on their final show.
+On October 29, 2010 the band played at The Atlantic in Gainesville, FLorida, as part of Fest 9.
+The band played two more shows in 2010, one at the Triple Rock Social Club, Minneapolis, Minnesota, on November 12, 2010, and another at Reggie's Rock Club, Chicago, Illinois, on November 13, 2010, the latter opening for the Methadones on their final show.

-The band was scheduled to participate in "Weasel Fest", supporting Screeching Weasel at Reggie's Rock Club, Chicago, IL on 05/29/2011 but dropped off the bill following Ben Weasel's behavior at SXSW 2011.
-They did play at the Triple Rock Social Club in Minneapolis on 05/27/2011.

-The band also played a live show at San Francisco's Bottom of the Hill Club on August 31, 2011.
+The band was scheduled to participate in Weasel Fest, supporting Screeching Weasel at Reggie's Rock Club on May 29, 2011, but they dropped off the bill following Ben Weasel's behavior at SXSW 2011.
+They did play at the Triple Rock Social Club in Minneapolis on May 27, 2011.
+The band played a live show at San Francisco's Bottom of the Hill Club on August 31, 2011.